SoftwareQuTech/qoala-mlir/docs/functionize.md

 contains the implementation of how to create a new function with a given group of operations.
 This method receives (among other not-so-relevant arguments):

-1. The `FunctionizeData` instance used to leave the mapping data needed in the `functioneModule` method.
+1. The `FunctionizeData` instance used to leave the mapping data needed in the `functionizeModule` method.
 2. An `OpBuilder` object, which will be used to create new operations and _clone_ the ones in the group.
 3. An _ordered set_ containing the operations of the current group.
 The order of this set establishes the order on which these operations need to be inserted in the new body.
 Additionally, we will start treating